-- 5.1 Under our previous Housing Delivery Test Action Plans, the Council has: - Actively engaged private sector developers, Registered Providers, and others to build relationships, facilitate investment and development, and ultimately encourage delivery of high-quality new housing. - The Council Cabinet formally approved the Housing Strategy 2023-2028, and the Housing Strategy team is working closely with planners and developers to implement the delivery focused parts of the Housing Strategy and help shape schemes. - Established its own affordable and commercial development programme to directly deliver new homes on Council owned land including a commitment to commencing 600 new affordable homes by March 2022 and an initial 500 home programme through Redbridge Living. - The Housing Revenue Accounts (HRA) programme is continuing on site across several schemes, including the largest council housing schemes in a generation at Little Gearies (103 homes) and Loxford Lane (159 homes).
-Council development programme consisting of three sites with live planning applications, was brought back in-house to be delivered directly by the Council.
-This includes Loxford Lane (now part of the HRA) and the Seven Kings Hub site. - The current HRA Phase 2 programme is expected to complete in 2025.
+- 5.1 Under our previous Housing Delivery Test Action Plans, the Council has: - Actively engaged private sector developers, Registered Providers, and others to build relationships, facilitate investment and development, and ultimately encourage delivery of high-quality new housing. - The Council Cabinet formally approved the Housing Strategy 2023-2028, and the Housing Strategy team is working closely with planners and developers to implement the delivery focused parts of the Housing Strategy and help shape schemes. - Launched Phases 2 and 3 of the Housing Revenue Account (HRA) housebuilding programme.
+This programme is delivering across several schemes, including the largest council housing schemes in a generation at Little Gearies (103 homes) and Loxford Lane (159 homes).

+- The current HRA Phases 2 and 3 programme is expected to complete in 2025.
 Due to current borrowing costs, the capacity for additional HRA schemes is limited. - Actively sought to work with developers and neighbouring landowners to bring forward larger, strategic sites where the Council is not the sole landowner.
-This has particularly focussed on Ilford Town Centre; and comprises a structured approach to working with the private developers on stalled sites. - Held a focussed programme of targeted workshops and meetings with developers of sites with planning permission, as well as allocated sites that have not had any planning applications.
+This has particularly focussed on llford Town Centre; and comprises a structured approach to working with the private developers on stalled sites. - Held a focussed programme of targeted meetings with developers of sites with planning permission, as well as allocated sites that have not had any planning applications.

-2024 Actions
+2025 Actions

-- 5.2 Following on from the success working with developers, we will continue to work with landowners and developers we are already engaging with.
-We will continue discussing how we can remove the barriers to development and unlock stalled sites with the continuation of the systematic programme of engagement with developers and landowners of other stalled sites with a focus on medium and small-scale sites. - 5.3 The Council will also continue to contact all developers of major development sites where there has recently been a pre-application meeting, but there has been no further contact with the planning department.
-The purpose of this follow up will be to ascertain timescales for submission of the planning application and any obstacles. - 5.4 The Council is also preparing to release small sites, presently comprising surplus amenity grass, or vacant land, as building plots for self-builders. - 5.5 Cabinet formally approved the housing strategy for 2023-2028 and the housing strategy is working closely with partners and developers to implement the delivery of the strategy and help shape schemes.
+- 5.2 The Council is working with the GLA, who are producing the llford Opportunity Area Planning Framework.
+This is a delivery-focused document focusing on supporting delivery within the llford Opportunity Area, which covers the area of llford Town Centre. - 5.3 The Council are working with Urban Intelligence to develop and use their PlaceMaker platform to assess the development potential of sites previously not included within the Local Plan or brownfield register. - 5.4 The Council are working with private developers and registered providers to support the delivery of the Housing Strategy, and are reviewing land held within the Housing Revenue Account with development potential. - 5.5 The Council has published an updated Local Development Scheme, which includes a timetable to produce a new Local Plan. - 5.6 The Council will continue to work with landowners and developers we are already engaging with.
+We will continue discussing how we can remove the barriers to development and unlock stalled sites with the continuation of the systematic programme of engagement with developers and landowners of other stalled sites with a focus on medium and small-scale sites. - 5.7 The Council will also continue to contact all developers of major development sites where there has recently been a pre-application meeting, but there has been no further contact with the planning department.
+The purpose of this follow up will be to ascertain timescales for submission of the planning application and any obstacles. - 5.8 The Council is also preparing to release small sites, presently comprising surplus amenity grass, or vacant land, as building plots for self-builders.